 “Permanent hair removal” is an attention-grabbing statement.
 And some people will choose the Tria 4X laser over other choices simply because of this promise.

 The Tria 4X is a super device.
 It works very well for small body areas.
 And it’s the most powerful to give you longer-lasting results.
-But in practise, IPL is much less effort because sessions are faster.
+But in practise, IPL is much less effort because sessions are considerably faster.
 And the end results are similar, if not the same.
-So, don’t buy on the permanent hair removal promise alone.
-Assess the pros and cons, and compare to home IPL devices.
-That way you’ll choose a device you’ll stick with and get smooth skin results.

 Tria 4x laser deals

 Found this review helpful?
 Please support future reviews and shop via these links.
 I earn a small commission, but your price stays the same.

 - Sk:n clinics laser hair removal